achilleas979/h5cm/README.md

 Note 1: Sample application can be run on localhost.
 Code changes needed when changing the hostname.

-Note 2: API keys and client ids need to be generated from the developers websites/consoles of Google Calendar, Facebook and LinkedIn for authentication and use of their APIs in the H5CM plug-ins and sample application.
+Note 2: API keys and client ids need to be generated from the developers' websites/consoles of Google Calendar, Facebook and LinkedIn for authentication and use of their APIs in the H5CM plug-ins and sample application.